 The AAG has partnered with the Resources for Future Generations 2018 Conference to be held in Vancouver, BC, Canada between 16-21 June 2018 to hold the IAGS2018 symposium as an integral component of the RFG18 conference.
 The 4 day conference covering Energy, Minerals, Water and the Earth is expected to attract in excess of 5000 people to Vancouver to attend the conference.
 This will provide the AAG with the opportunity to showcase through specific AAG sessions, the advancements and applications of geochemistry in the spheres of exploration and environment.

 11 AAG specific applied geochemistry sessions will be chaired by AAG members.
 Details of the sessions are provided below.
-Abstract submission deadline has been extended to February 12, 2018.
-Submissions of abstracts to the AAG sessions, as well as registration, short course and field trip selection, will be handled through the RFG2018 website at http://rfg2018.org.
+A series of Short Courses and Field Trips have also been compiled by AAG for inclusion in RFG18.
+Registration, short course and field trip selection, will be handled through the RFG2018 website at http://rfg2018.org.
 The abstract submission process will allow the selection of the specific sessions for submissions.
 AAG members are encouraged to submit abstracts to the appropriate AAG sessions.

 Registration at the conference will allow AAG members full access to the complete RFG18 technical sessions.